How to become a mobile app developer

 The mobile app development industry is not the kind that requires you to earn a specific degree or certification before entering it.
 While some will come into the field with a bachelor's degree in software development or computer science, it's not always required for landing mobile app development jobs.

 But just because there are no industry-standard rules for college courses or certifications, that doesn't they aren't impressive to employers.
-If you think pursuing your education is the right path, you can take courses or earn degrees or certificates in mobile app development from the following schools, among others:
+If you think pursuing your education is the right path, you can take courses or earn degrees or certificates in mobile app development.

 What skills do mobile app developers need?